ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part4-Monadic-Functions.md

         : new NullableContainor<TOut> { HasValue = false };
 ```

-In the previous article I addressed the `double.Parse` issue with `TryMap.`  This works, but it generates costly exceptions.
-There's `double.TryParse` that's more efficient, but a horrible bit of code, spouting results at both ends.
+In the previous article I addressed the `double.Parse` issue with `TryMap.`  This works, but it generates costly exceptions.  `double.TryParse` is more efficient, but a horrible bit of code, spouting results at both ends.
 One solution is to wrap it in a *Manadic Function* like this:

 ```csharp
 static NullableContainor<double> TryParseToDouble(string? value)